 Pedaling in the Rain To Hohenwald

 No, it wasn’t fun biking in the rain.
 It was cold and we were quickly soaked.
-But I was so thankful this wasn’t our 90-mile day.
-All we had to do was bike 36 miles.
+But I was so thankful this wasn’t our 90-mile (145 km) day.
+All we had to do was bike 36 miles (58 km).
 We put our heads down and pounded out the miles.

-We didn’t stop at most sites, needless to say.
+Because of the weather, we didn’t stop at most sites, needless to say.
 But we made sure to stop at the gravesite of Meriwether Lewis, who died on the Trace “under mysterious circumstances” when he was just 35.
 What those mysterious circumstances were, the signage didn’t say.
 Hmmm …

 By the time we walked into our lodging, Fall Hollow, I had a touch of hypothermia.
-I was shaking so hard I couldn’t talk or even think when Kathy, one of the owners, asked if I wanted coffee or to go to my room or hot food.
+I was shaking so hard, I couldn’t talk or even think.
+Thankfully, Kathy, one of the owners, asked if I wanted coffee, to go to my room or hot food.
 She hurried into our room and cranked up the heat, then gave me coffee.
 I felt better shortly, and then really good once I took a hot shower and put on warm clothes.

 We’d arrived around 1 p.m., and spent a lazy afternoon hanging out in the room.
 And eating Miss Hazelbea’s food, which was every bit as good as we’d been told.
 Tonight, we had some of the famous fried catfish with hush puppies that Bill serves here.
 Delicious!
 Really loving our adventure.